Paryushana Parva / Dashalakshna Parva… Read More »Paryushana Parva or Dashalakshana Parva

 – Jin Datt Charit

-Similar to the modern age, the ‘Dash Lakshan Parva‘ was celebrated with great zeal and joy thousands of years ago as well; austerities viz. self-meditation, doing penance, fasting and study of holy scriptures were performed during that period.
+Similar to the modern age, the ‘Dash Lakshan Parva‘ was celebrated with great zeal and joy thousands of years ago as well; austerities viz. self-meditation, doing penance, fasting, and study of holy scriptures were performed during that period.
 The householders purged their soul by keeping fast on the last day of the ceremonies and celebrated the closing ceremony with great pomp and show.
-When the ten day celebration are over, this festival leaves behind deep impress on the mind and heart of every Jain – young and old.
+When the ten-day celebration are over, this festival leaves behind deep impress on the mind and heart of every Jain – young and old.

-This sacred festival will be celebrate throughout India and abroad by all Jains – Digambers and Swaitambers, The former appear to have the best pretensions to antiquity and cultural heritage and to have been most widely diffused; the later have only as yet been traced as far back as 5th century AD.
+This sacred festival will be celebrated throughout India and abroad by all Jains – Digambers and Swethambars, The former appear to have the best pretensions to antiquity and cultural heritage and to have been most widely diffused; the later have only as yet been traced as far back as 5th century AD.
 The former are almost certainly the same as Nirgrantha, who are referred to in numerous passages of Buddhist Pali Pitakas and must therefore be as old as 6th century B.C. rather earlier.
-The Swaitamberas‘ idea of exclusiveness appears to be one of recent growth.
+The Swethambars‘ idea of exclusiveness appears to be one of recent growth.
 In fact, Jainism is a prehistoric religion propounded by the first Tirthankara, Lord Aadi Nath.
 Upon all these grounds we think that the celebration of ‘Paryushan Parva‘ is a holy tradition coming down from the ancient past to the present times.

-– Muni Sri Kamkumarnandi Maharaj… Read More »Uttama Tapa Dharma -Supreme Austerities or Penance
+Meaning of ‘Uttama Tapa Dharma… Read More »Uttama Tapa Dharma -Supreme Austerities or Penance